egvijayanand/dotnet-maui-templates/README.md

     The namespace for the generated files.

-    *While working with .NET 7 SDK, the namespace parameter in short notation needs to be passed as `-p:na` (i.e., it needs to be prefixed with `-p:`).*
+    *While working with .NET 7 SDK or later, the namespace parameter in short notation needs to be passed as `-p:na` (i.e., it needs to be prefixed with `-p:`).*

 * Now with more options while creating the app or class library project, ability to include NuGet packages on the fly for `CommunityToolkit.Maui`, `CommunityToolkit.Maui.Markup`, `CommunityToolkit.Mvvm` or all.